-1. The East Side Gallery is a must visit for street art lovers and though touristy, it is absolutely worth visiting.
+1. The East Side Gallery is a must-visit for street art lovers and though touristy, it is absolutely worth visiting.
 Created on the longest leftover of the wall, the East Side Gallery is divided into more than 100 different pieces of “paintings”.
-Every inch of the wall is unique and the open air street art gallery draws millions of people every year.
+Every inch of the wall is unique and the open-air street art gallery draws millions of people every year.

 Location – Across the street from station Ostbahnhof.

-2. Mitte is a city-center district which is much popular on the tourist trail and its vibrant cafe culture draws many artists.
+2. Mitte is a city-center district that is much popular on the tourist trail and its vibrant cafe culture draws many artists.
 It used to house the famous Tacheles, an old departmental store, whose heavily-coated exterior reveals years of occupation.
 Some of the most photographed Berlin street art also runs along the length of the nearby alley off Rosenthaler Straße, where important works including some by Banksy are documented.